-For five indicators relating to organisational planning, Publish What You Fund's team will manually check that the documents published on the IATI Registry meet both the requirements of the IATI Standard and the Index indicator definition.5 A single document is expected for each of the following indicators:
+For five indicators relating to organisational planning, Publish What You Fund's team will manually check that the documents published on the IATI Registry meet both the requirements of the IATI Standard and the Index indicator definition.4 A single document is expected for each of the following indicators:

-- Strategy
+- Organisation strategy

 - Annual report

 - Allocation policy

 - Procurement policy

 - Audit

 For individual projects and operations, 11 indicators are sampled to manually verify that the information provided meets the required criteria and definition against which they are being scored.
-Sampling is conducted on 20 current projects and operations.
-A minimum of ten project documents or data need to pass sampling to be scored as IATI data.
-These indicators are:
+For each indicator 20 random samples are selected from the data for review.
+A minimum of ten of these samples (the relevant project document or data) need to pass sampling to be scored as IATI data.
+If less than 20 activities passed the indicator, then all of the relevant documents or data are reviewed and at least half of these must be approved in order to be scored as IATI data.
+The sampled indicators are:

 - Country strategy or Memorandum of Understanding (MoU)

+- Titles

+- Descriptions •

 - Project budget documents

-- Project Procurement
+- Sub-national locations

 - Conditions

+- Project procurement

 - Objectives

 - Pre-project impact appraisals

-- Review and evaluations
+- Reviews and evaluations

 - Results

-- Titles

-- Descriptions

-- Sub-national locations